How Meeting Follow-Up Agent Generates Post-Call Actions

 - Deliverer (HTTP + Code): Non-blocking parallel writes to Gmail and Notion.

 When the pipeline completes, you get structured output that is ready to act on.
-The blueprint bundle includes everything needed to deploy, configure, and customize the workflow.
-Specifically, you receive:
+The blueprint bundle includes everything needed to deploy, configure, and customize the workflow:

-- Automated action item extraction from every meeting
+- automated action item extraction from every meeting

 - 5-category AIC taxonomy: decisions, tasks, follow-ups, questions, escalations